plone/plone.app.textfield/README.txt

 Transformation takes place using an ITransformer adapter.
 The default implementation uses Plone's portal_transforms tool to convert form one MIME type to another.
+Note that Products.PortalTransforms must be installed for this to work, otherwise no default ITransformer adapter is registered.
+You can use the [portaltransforms] extra to add a `Products.PortralTransforms` dependency.

 The package also contains a `plone.supermodel` export/import handler, which will be configured if plone.supermodel is installed.
+You can use the [supermodel] extra to add a `plone.supermodel` dependency.

+Finally, a `z3c.form` widget will be installed if `z3c.form` is installed.
-The [xml] extra will configure this.
+The [widget] extra will pull this dependency in if nothing else does.

 See field.txt for more details about the field's behaviour, and handler.txt for more details about the plone.supermodel handler.